 Laboratory of Cell Biology Staff - 2019

-Mass Spectrometry Unit
+Mass Spectrometry Section

 CCR Molecular Modeling Core

 The CCR Molecular Modeling Core, under the direction of Dr. Stewart Durell, was established to provide a convenient way for experimentalists to take advantage of molecular modeling and computational biology.
 In the framework of consultations, scientists can explore how such tools could benefit their projects.
-The Core then acts as a clearinghouse to help set-up and use appropriate software, and/or form collaborations with other scientists.
-Upon mutual agreement, Core personnel will enter into collaboration to do the modeling work themselves.
+The Core then acts as a clearinghouse to help set up and use appropriate software, and/or form collaborations with other scientists.
+Upon mutual agreement, Core personnel will enter into a collaboration to do the modeling work themselves.
 All services of the Core are free of charge.